software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 {: .highlight }

-> At the end of this Sprint, the team has to write the [final report](#final-report) together and each team member needs to do the [peer review](#peer-review).
-Missing final report will decrease the project points by 3 points and the _peer review is required for a passing grade_.
-If the peer review is done after the Sprint deadline, the personal points will decrease by 3 points.
+> At the end of this Sprint, each team member has to submit the [final report](#final-report) and the [peer review](#peer-review).
+Both of them are _required to pass the course_.
+Submitting either of them after the Sprint deadline will decrease the total points by 4 points.

 ## Retrospective